zeyuzhangzyz/zeyuzhangzyz.github.io/index.md

 # Awards

 - National Scholarship (Oct.
 2021, Oct.
 2023)
- (Top 2% - Highest honor for undergraduates in China.)
+ (Top 2% - Highest honor for undergraduates in China)

 - Merit Student (Oct.
 2021, Oct.
 2023)
-  (Top 5% - Recognized as an excellent student at our university.)
+  (Top 5% - Excellent student at HUST)

 - Outstanding Undergraduates in Term of Academic Performance (Oct.
 2021)
-  (Top 1% - Highest honor for undergraduates at HUST.)
+  (Top 3% - Outstanding Undergraduates in Academics.)

 - Top 1% in Alibaba Global Mathematics Competition (Apr.
 2022).

 - *The first prize* in the 13th Mathematics Competition for Chinese University Students (Dec.
 2021).

 - *The second prize* in Interdisciplinary Contest in Modeling (ICM) (Jun.
 2022).